tamagusko/tamagusko/README.md

 > I'm a self-taught data scientist.
 I enjoy using data and machine learning to solve transportation problems.
 My focus is on optimizing existing networks and the mobility of the future.

+Want to know more about my skills and projects?
+[Click here](https://tamagusko.github.io).

 Thanks for visiting.
 Enjoy it! o/

 ![](https://visitor-badge.glitch.me/badge?page_id=tamagusko.tamagusko)